 Are you planning a trip to Panama?
-Have you already spent time in Panama and are looking to feed your yearning soul?
-Perhaps you’re a history buff?
 Or, maybe you’re an armchair traveler wanting to be carried away to a tropical destination?
-Whatever your situation, you’re bound to find the right fit for your reading interest in this list of books on Panama.

 Books on Panama by Category

-Since everyone has different interests, I’ve broken down this list of books on Panama into the following categories.
-Click on the category of your preference to be taken to book recommendations for that particular Panama topic.
+Since everyone has different interests, I’ve broken down this list of books on Panama into four categories.
+Click on the category of your preference to arrive at book recommendations for that particular topic.

-Some say travel guides are out of fashion.
-While it’s true that new blog posts found on the internet tend to offer the most up-to-date information, there’s nothing like being able to refer to a physical travel guide when traveling.
-This section is also for my fellow travelers out there who country count in the form of travel guide books.
+Some people say paperback travel guides are out of fashion.
+While it’s true that you can usually find the most up-to-date information online, there’s nothing like being able to refer to a physical travel book when you’re on the road.

 The Rough Guide to Panama by Rough Guides

-The Rough Guides is known for putting out material that’s opinionated, straight-forward, and offering unique tips.
-This guide is suitable for travelers with a variety of budgets.
-You can be guaranteed to be drawn in by the many colorful photos, including colored maps, will surely draw you in.
+The Rough Guides is known for putting out material that’s opinionated, straightforward, and with unique tips.
+It’s a great Panama travel guide for travelers with various budgets.
+The many colorful photos, including colored maps, will surely draw you in.

 The Tailor of Panama by John le Carré

 The Tailor of Panama, written by New York Times best-selling author le Carré, is a spy novel.
-The storyline revolves around the U.S. handover of the Panama Canal to Panama and how works are behind the scene to avoid the Panama Treaty from passing.
+The storyline revolves around the U.S. handover of the Panama Canal to Panama and how things were done behind the scene to prevent the Panama Treaty from passing.
 The main character gets involved with British Intelligence to work against the U.S. government.

 God’s Favorite by Lawrence Wright

-Award-winning author Wright has put together this stunning historical fiction about Panama’s former dictator, Manuel Antonio Noriega.
-The novel follows the time period of the late 1980s in an equally comical and dark take on Noriega’s attempts to flee and trying to redeem himself for bad behavior before he’s caught- whether that be via God, voodoo, or anything else he can find.
+Award-winning author Wright compiled a stunning historical fiction novel about Panama’s former dictator, Manuel Antonio Noriega.
+The novel follows the time period of the late 1980s in an equally comical and dark take on Noriega’s attempts to flee and try to redeem himself for bad behavior before he’s caught—whether that be via God, voodoo, or anything else he can find.

 The World in Half by Cristina Henriquez